-Dentists provide oral health services to adults and children.
+A dentist provides oral health services to adults and children.
 Some dentists choose to study a subspecialty, such as orthodontics.
-Most dentists obtain an undergraduate degree before completing a 4-year dental program.
+Most dentists obtain an undergraduate degree before completing a four-year dental program and earning a doctoral degree in dental medicine or dental surgery.
+While no specific undergraduate degree is required, students commonly take science courses in biology, anatomy, chemistry, and microbiology.
 Postgraduate requirements, such as a residency, may also be required.
 All dentists must be licensed by the state in which they practice.

 |Required Education||Bachelor's degree prior to admission to dental school; doctoral degree in dental medicine or dental surgery; some dental specializations require completion of a residency|